Remote Sensing Object Counting with Online Knowledge Learning: Experiment

-Our proposed solution of online distillation, with only 0.67 times the parameters of the student network studied in SKT~\cite{liu2020efficient}, is slightly better than the two-phase method (70.02 Vs. 71.55).
+Our proposed solution of online distillation, with only 0.75 times the parameters of the student network in SKT~\cite{liu2020efficient}, is greatly better than this two-stage method (12.27 (16.70) vs. 42.43 (68.42)).
 These results demonstrate the efficacy of our distillation method as well as its high potential for knowledge transfer.
-Furthermore, our final solution with the pre-trained VGG model achieved significant performance improvement compared to the model without pre-trained VGG (70.2 Vs. 101.78).
-This demonstrates that the teacher branch with prior knowledge can better support the student branch to capture effective knowledge.
+Furthermore, our final solution initializes with the parameters of a pre-trained VGG-16 model, resulting in a slight performance improvement compared to the model without it (12.27(16.70) vs. 14.58(24.09)).
+This demonstrates that the teacher branch with prior knowledge can better support the student branch to capture effective knowledge. {We observe that the version of OnKL Net without a pre-trained model outperforms the two-stage distillation version.
+We speculate that this may be due to the current distillation strategies, which fail to effectively transfer knowledge from the teacher model, hindering the network's ability to achieve the desired results.
+In comparison, OnKL Net, which is also initialized by a pre-trained model, achieves even more superior performance.
+This further demonstrates the effectiveness of the distillation strategies within our distillation framework.}

 \paragraph{Exploration on Knowledge Distillation Configurations}